-If you like this film I strongly recommend you read the book Future Noir Revised & Updated Edition: The Making of Blade Runner
+If you've seen and like this film I strongly recommend you read the book Future Noir Revised & Updated Edition: The Making of Blade Runner

-This book explains the crazy extent that Ridley went to building this dystopian world.
+This book explains the crazy extent that Ridley went to build this dystopian world.

 It's a great film about malevolent, super strong replicants who ultimately demonstrate more humanity than the humans pursuing them.
 Replicant Roy Batty choosing to save and spare Blade Runner Deckard's life before he himself dies.